 You should offer at least 5 points in every speech of the opposing side, so that the judges see, that you are involved in the debate even if you are not speaking.
 This is even more important if you are one of the first speakers, because there will be almost an hour of the debate, but you will not speak anymore.
 But don’t make too many points.
 That means that you should not be standing up and sitting down all the time, because you are going to disturb the speaker and the judges can penalise you for that.

 I can also advise you, to try to make a point about the argument, that you are going to make.
 That means if you are the first speaker of the second government, you should make a POI about the argument that is going to be your extension, so that the argument gets into the debate early, and that way you can make it more important.

-A good idea is, that you have a paper on the table on witch you write down the points that you would like to make and with that you share your points with your debate partner, and with that your debate partner is going to get an idea about what you think and about what things you are going to use in your speech.
+A good idea is, that you have a paper on the table on which you write down the points that you would like to make, and with that, you share your points with your debate partner, and with that, your debate partner is going to get an idea about what you think and about what things you are going to use in your speech.

 Here are more resources, if you have more questions about points of information in different debate formats:

 Lecture on Points of information in debate – Sarina Selleck

 Video lecture about Points of information by Rhydian Morgan on World Debate Institute